ibm-cloud-docs/EventStreams/messagehub127.md

 The environment variable's content is the same, regardless of the API that you use to connect to {{site.data.keyword.messagehub}}.
 Your {{site.data.keyword.Bluemix_notm}} app selects the appropriate credentials from the VCAP_SERVICES environment variable, depending on the interface in use.

 Only your first five brokers are listed in VCAP_SERVICES.
-If you have more than five brokers, use a Kafka client to retrieve the details of you other brokers.
+If you have more than five brokers, use a Kafka client to retrieve the details of your other brokers.

 ## {{site.data.keyword.messagehub}} Enterprise plan